Cauchy's Surface Area Formula in the Funk Geometry: Cauchy-Type Formulas for General Convex Bodies

-Concerning computational implications, observe that when $K$ is a polytope, the decomposition established in Step~1 of the proof yields a practical Monte-Carlo algorithm.
+From a computational perspective, when $K$ is a polytope, the preceding proof yields a natural Monte-Carlo estimator.
 The identity

-expresses the global surface area as a weighted average of central shadows, one for each vertex.
-This effectively decouples the geometry of the ambient body $K$ from that of the nested body $G$.
-The sampling distribution is determined solely by the normal cones of $K$'s vertices, while the quantity to be measured is the area of the central projection of $G$ onto the dual hyperplane.
-By sampling a vertex $v$ proportional to its normal cone volume and then a direction $u$ from that cone (e.g., via triangulation into simplicial cones), one obtains an unbiased estimator whose evaluation requires only local operations relative to the chosen vertex.
-This elegantly bypasses the standard Holmes-Thompson definition, which would otherwise require constructing the polar Finsler ball $\polar{(K-x)}$ at every point $x \in \partial G$ and integrating its volume over the entire boundary.
+decomposes the surface area into local contributions indexed by the vertices of $K$.
+The sampling distribution depends only on the spherical normal-cone decomposition $\{U_v\}_{v \in V(K)}$, while the sampled quantity is the $(d-1)$-dimensional volume of the corresponding central shadow.
+Thus, one may sample a vertex $v$ with probability proportional to $\sigma(U_v)$ and then sample a direction $u$ uniformly from $U_v$, for example, by triangulating the normal cone into simplicial cones.
+This yields an unbiased estimator whose evaluation uses only geometric information local to the chosen vertex.
+In particular, it avoids direct use of the Holmes--Thompson definition through Eq.~\eqref{eq:funk-area-element}, which would require integrating

-Using the gnomonic projection principle established in Proposition~\ref{prop:gnomonic}, we can refine the integral formula by expressing the shadow measure explicitly in terms of the cone geometry at the boundary point.
-For any $v \in \bd K$, let $\Sigma(G,v) := S^{d-1} \cap \cone(G - v)$ denote the spherical cross-section of the cone subtended by $G$ at $v$.
-The following corollary represents the Funk area as a double integral over the directions of the ambient space and the directions of the local cone.